Cahyadi1221/CSC8634_TeraScope_Project_Cahyadi_200511881/CSC8634_TeraScopeProject_Cahyadi_200511881/src/README.md

 # Analysis Source Script

 &nbsp;&nbsp;&nbsp; In this section, contains all the necessary script used for the analysis done in this project.
-To run some of the analysis done in the project, run the
+The script in question is analysis1.R in which would support the analyses done on the main report stored on the reports folder.